wctu/SEAL/README.md

 ### Evaluation
 Go to ```/eval``` and there are two python scripts for evaluation.
+To use the eval_par.py script, you will additionally need to install the ```joblib``` package to enable multi-threading.
+It is particularly helpful when evaluating a large dataset along with many number of superpixels.
 The core evaluation functions are written in C++.
 The file EvalSPModule.so is the Python interface of these functions.
 See readme_eval.pdf for more details.